MJoergen/nexys4ddr/beta/log.md

 # 2017-11-23
 Reorganized the code, and added a small amount of graphics: Now it can display a single binary digit, reflecting the input of the rightmost switch.

+# 2017-11-25
+Focused on the VGA display so far.

+# 2017-12-02
+I completely reworked the VGA part, making it into a proper 5-stage pipeline.
+The image is much clearer, at the code is simpler too, I believe.